18 Lasting Effects of Growing Up With an Absent Father

 1. You may have trust issues in relationships.

 One of the most common effects is difficulty trusting people, especially in romantic relationships.
 When your first male role model was unreliable or absent, it can be tough to believe that other men will stick around.
-This can lead to a fear of abandonment or a tendency to push people away before they have a chance to leave.
+Sadly, it can lead to a fear of abandonment or a tendency to push people away before they have a chance to leave.
 It’s like your heart is constantly on guard, waiting for the other shoe to drop.

 2. You might struggle with low self-esteem.

-Growing up without a father can sometimes leave you feeling unworthy or unlovable.
+Growing up without a father can sometimes leave you feeling unworthy or unloveable.
 You might find yourself constantly seeking validation from people, never quite believing that you’re good enough.
 It’s as if there’s a void inside that you’re always trying to fill with external approval.
 Remember, your worth isn’t determined by your father’s presence or absence.

 3. You could have problems with authority figures.

 Without a positive male authority figure in your life, you might struggle with authority in general.
-This could manifest as problems with bosses, teachers, or other authority figures.
+That could manifest as problems with bosses, teachers, or other authority figures.
 You might find yourself either overly rebellious or excessively eager to please, both stemming from that early lack of a male role model.

 4. You may experience anger management issues.